First Home Super Saver Scheme

 Accessing your voluntary super contributions to put towards buying your home is easy.

-Once you’re in a position to buy your first home, you simply apply to the ATO to release the funds you’ve been saving in your super – up to a maximum of $30,000.
-You can do this online via your MyGov account linked to the ATO.
-It’s important to complete this process prior to signing the contract to buy or build your new home.
-You then have 12 months from when the first amount is released in which to sign the contract to buy or build your home.
+Once you’re in a position to buy your first home, you simply apply to the ATO for a FHSS determination.
+The determination will let you know how much you are eligible to receive from your super account – up to a maximum amount of $50,000 of the voluntary contributions you have made plus any earnings on that amount.
+Once you have received your determination, you can apply to release the funds online via your MyGov account linked to the ATO.
+It’s important to at least have your determination prior to signing the contract to buy or build your new home.
+You can then apply for the release of your funds.
+Alternatively, you can apply for the release of your funds without having signed a contract - you then have 12 months from when you made a valid release request in which to sign the contract to buy or build your home.

 If you need more information – or just reassurance – talk with a financial planner at your Industry SuperFund.